BioPhoton/ngRe/README.md

 > For every binding following steps could be automated:
 > - setting up a `Subject`
 > - hooking into the `setter` of the input binding and `.next()` the incoming value
+> - we should NOT override but EXTEND the potentially already existing functions

 ---